OpenChain-Project/OpenChain-KWG/content/en/guide/governance_iso5230/appendix/1-policy-template.md

 ### (1) Purpose of the policy<sub>(3.1.3.1)</sub>

-This policy provides the following principles for all organizations involved in software development, service, and distribution in OOO Company (hereinafter referred to as the "Company") to properly utilize open source software (hereinafter referred to as "Open Source").
+This policy provides the following principles for all organizations involved in software development, service, and distribution in [COMPANY] (hereinafter referred to as the "Company") to properly utilize open source software (hereinafter referred to as "Open Source").

 1. Principles for open source license compliance
 2. Principles for contribution to external open source projects